M-Hassan896/Siamese-Neural-Network/README.md

-# Siamese-Neural-Network
+# Siamese Neural Networks

 A Saimese Neural Network is a form of a twin network, consisting of two identical subnetworks.
-The networks have the same configurations, parameters and weights, henc identical.
+The networks have the same configurations, parameters and weights, hence identical.
 A pair of images is passed through each network, thus computing the features of each image.
 The similarity is then computed by passing the feature pairs through a euclidean distance function.
 The aim of the network is to produce a value such that we know if the images are different or the same, with 0 for different, 1 for same.

 ## Loss Function